The information below gives you the details you need about our entry procedure to the Third Year as well as the key dates for Third Year entry.

 The boys on the waiting list have their application reviewed when they enter Year 8 of their current school.
 This process involves Abingdon requesting an up-to-date reference from the boy’s Headteacher.
 In some cases boys may be required to undergo some further testing or interviewing, for example if their first language is not English and we wish to confirm their progress in English since their entrance exams.
 We start making offers to boys on the waiting list from the November of Year 8 and continue to make offers throughout the rest of the year as places arise.

 The papers are designed to be appropriate for anyone in a school which follows/considers the UK National Curriculum.
 There are two English papers.
-The first paper (45 mins) tests boys’ reading skills by asking them to respond to two prose passages via multiple choice questions.
-This paper also tests grammar, spelling, proof reading, punctuation and word manipulation (e.g. recalling words with particular letter formations and turning noun forms into verbs).
+The first paper (40 minutes) tests candidates’ comprehension skills by asking them to respond to two prose passages via multiple choice questions.
+Other elements of this paper test spelling, punctuation and other vocabulary skills (e.g. recalling words with particular letter formations or turning noun forms into verbs).

 Candidates whose first language is not English are also required to take an additional English Grammar test.

-The mathematics paper (50 mins) contains questions on such topics as fractions, decimals, averages, percentages, coordinates, sequences, perimeters, areas, nets, currency and ratios.
+The mathematics paper (40 mins) contains questions on such topics as fractions, decimals, averages, percentages, coordinates, sequences, perimeters, areas, nets, currency and ratios.
 Metric units will be used throughout and calculators are not allowed.
-The reasoning test covers the typical areas of verbal, numerical and pattern skills.

 Candidates are not required to wear school uniform.
-Lunch and snacks are provided.
+Snacks are provided.

-Candidates are selected for interview at the School following the written papers alongside a confidential report from their current school.
+Candidates are selected for interview following the written papers alongside a confidential report from their current school.
 The interview is a friendly affair, providing the School with an opportunity to assess a candidate’s personality and interests outside the classroom.
+The majority of interviews are conducted in person at Abingdon School, though we will conduct some interviews using video conferencing platforms (such as Zoom), particularly for overseas candidates.
 Candidates may like to bring something with them, such as an object of interest or an example of their work, to provide talking points.
-Under certain circumstances some candidates may be asked to attend a second interview.

 Scholarships and Exhibitions